nasa/puma/README.md

 - If receiving the error message "Permission Denied" when attempting to run ./installer.sh, run "chmod +x installer.sh" and try again
 - If an error "xcrun: error: invalid active developer path" is displayed on a Mac, the Xcode CommandLineTools need to be installed
 - When importing pumapy, if an "MPI_Init_thread" error is displayed, add "export MPICH_INTERFACE_HOSTNAME=localhost" to ~/.bashrc (Linux) or ~/.bash_profile (Mac)
+- If an error "make: Warning: File ... has modification time ... s in the future" is displayed, then run "sudo apt install ntp"
+- If an error "fatal error: GL/gl.h: No such file or directory" is displayed, then run "sudo apt-get install mesa-common-dev"

 If any bugs are found, or if the software crashes for any reason, please contact either of the authors mentioned below.